maxint-rd/TM16xx/README.md

 - Simple display of text and numbers on7-segment displays using familiar print() and println() methods.
 - Support for the Adafruit GFX graphics library for advanced graphics on a LED matrix.
 - Support for combining multiple modules into one large Adafruit GFX matrix.
-- Support for click, doubleclick and long press button detection using callback functions
+- Support for release, click, doubleclick and long press button detection using callback functions.
 - Added [library examples](/examples).

 ## Features & limitations